 How do I find my SST Number?

 The processing of checking whether your business is registered with the SST is quite simple.
 You just need to take into account the following steps.

 Step 1: To start with, you need to visit its official website by entering the address in the search bar of your browser (https://www.mysst.customs.gov.my/).
 Just click on the “Registration Status” tab, which will open a new page.

 Step 2: Now click on the “please select” button.
 By doing so, you will be provided with different options.
 Just choose the “Name of Business” option.

 Step 3: Simply provide or enter the name of your business and hit the submit button.

 Through these steps, you can easily find your SST Number if you are already registered with the SST through the MySST web portal.

-The major purpose of this comprehensive guide was to provide you with authentic information about sales and services tax that too in an easy to digest way.
-We hope that you find this piece of writing helpful to meet all your SST related needs.
+The major purpose of this comprehensive guide was to provide you with authentic information about sales and services tax that too in an easy-to-digest way.
+We hope that you find this piece of writing helpful to meet all your SST related issues.